 For example, longer-term two-bedroom, two-bathroom beachfront rentals offering toes-in-the-sand experiences run at $3,000 and up per month.
 More affordable options include off-the-beach simple hostels with long-term rentals starting at $600 per month.
 These accommodations are dormitory style with a shared kitchen.
 Private units with kitchenettes start at $900 per month.

 A limited but growing number of residential developments are underway with a handful of developers building homes on the beach, in the rolling hills behind Playa Venao, and in neighboring Canas and El Ciruelo, which will bring additional high-end residential units and condominium options to the area.

 Properties range from a luxurious two-bedroom, two-bathroom condominium in a beachfront residential community, with access to exclusive resort amenities, for $365,000 to homes perched above Playa Venao with breathtaking panoramic ocean views for $1 million and up.

 View lots in this tropical paradise, found in the lush hills behind Venao, start at $250,000, with building costs running around $900 and up per square meter.
 Further out in Canas, view lots can still be found for $150,000 and up.

 Monthly Budget Breakdown for a Couple Living in Playa Venao:

 |Electricity (with AC at night)||$150|

 |Gardener for once a week||$100|

 The growing expat population in Playa Venao enjoys an active, healthy lifestyle in a spectacular natural setting.
-Whether relaxing oceanside with sand, sea, and surfboard close by or in the verdant hills scattered with grazing cattle and horses, young expats and retirees alike savor a rich and picturesque rural lifestyle.
+Whether relaxing oceanside with sand, sea and surfboard close by, or in the verdant hills with stunning vistas, young expats and retirees alike savor a rich and picturesque rural lifestyle.